 Comparison

-OpenAI prompt caching alternative for application-layer control
+OpenAI prompt caching alternative for app-owned response reuse

 OpenAI prompt caching vs PromptCacheAI

-Where OpenAI prompt caching is strong
+Where OpenAI-native caching is strong

 Where PromptCacheAI adds value